Benmore Dam Hydro Station Seismic Strengthening

 Otematata

-In 2023, Seipp Construction worked with design partners Structex on upgrading the penstocks at the Benmore Dam to meet current seismic resilience criteria.
+In 2023, Seipp Construction worked with designer Structex on upgrading the penstocks at the Benmore Dam to meet current seismic resilience criteria.
 The Benmore Dam is the second-largest hydro facility in New Zealand, and Meridian Energy’s second-largest asset.
 Generating over 540 megawatts of electricity, it is a nationally critical piece of infrastructure.
 We were engaged at an early contractor involvement phase in order to add value to a project estimated at $65 million.

 The project was split into three parts: replacing all 636 elastomeric bearings beneath the penstocks, installing 24 fluid viscous dampers midslope, and constructing 12 reinforced concrete sleeves around the existing anchor blocks.
 The prestressed concrete penstocks, which carry water from the lake to the turbines, measure 120 metres long and 5.2 metres in diameter.
 Built on a 37-degree slope, they presented a significant fall hazard and created a unique challenge for design, methodology and safety.